 The third and final subject I'd like to discuss with you today has to do with the Commission's enforcement activities in the municipal market.
-I've mentioned the Orange County bankruptcy several times today.
+I've mentioned the Orange County bankruptcy several times.
 Local government officials who authorize the issuance of municipal securities have serious responsibilities under the federal securities laws.
 For almost 20 years now, the Commission has been stressing the critical role such officials play with respect to the representations contained in the official statements for those securities.
+You are in an excellent position to make sure this message gets through to officials in your governments.